hchiam/machineLearning/README.md

 ![sim net](https://github.com/hchiam/machineLearning/blob/master/pictures/neuralNetwork2-2.jpg "a simple neural network with two inputs neurons and two output neurons to let the 'predator' move around")   ![simulation](https://github.com/hchiam/machineLearning/blob/master/pictures/simulationScreenshot.png "a screenshot of the simulation")

 * `predatorSim2D.py`:  an animated simulation of a "predator" learning to move towards a target.
-Based on [my turtle code](https://github.com/hchiam/code7/blob/master/problem3.py) and also a mix of my neural nets above:  sensitivty parameter, weightings, inputs, but no hidden layer.
+Based on [my turtle code](https://github.com/hchiam/code7/blob/master/problem3.py) and also a mix of my neural nets above:  sensitivity parameter, weightings, inputs, but no hidden layer.

 # Extra installation required but still pretty simple: